 Some people might prefer to clean their RV themselves to save their money.
-However, RVs tend to be large, and many owners just do not have the time, equipment, or the will to tackle this strenuous task themselves.
-This is why they look for professional help to detail their RVs.
+However, RVs tend to be significant, and many owners do not have the time, equipment, or the will to tackle this task themselves.

-At this point, you must be looking for the answers to two core questions.
+Now, you must be looking for the answers to two core questions.

 How much does the RV detailing cost?